Rewards Center

 1. Branch-led handling vs online handling

 A traditional bank wire usually feels more branch-led.
 In practice, that often means a form, beneficiary-bank details, account number, SWIFT information, and in-person handling during branch hours.
 A transfer platform usually feels more standardized on the user side.
 SkyRemit is a remittance brand launched by Skyee, a Lakala group member enterprise, with the project backed by Lakala and ICBC.
 Its standard path is built around submitting KYC and source-of-funds support, waiting for review, creating the order, funding the safeguarding account, confirming the exchange rate, and then waiting for payout.
 Orders can be submitted 24/7, including during mainland holidays, while review usually takes one working day and can be as fast as two hours when documents are clean.
-For many standard salary-remittance cases, full verification matters most on the first transfer, while later transfers within the supported amount logic are usually shorter unless a newer tax record is needed after that supported amount has been used up.

 2. International wire vs local payout